kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/code_contribution_base.md

 ### Run the test suite for a specific Python version { #test-py-version }

 By default `tox -e py` will run using whatever interpreter resolves as `python` on your machine.
 If you have multiple Python versions installed, and want to test a specific Python version from the versions you have installed, you can specify a specific Python version to use.
-For example, to run the test suite on Python {{ min_py_version }}, run:
+For example, to run the test suite on Python {{ min_python_version }}, run:

 {% if not config.extra.macos_only %}